-We offer training to equip people to work as family mediators within our affiliated local services.
-The training is in two stages – the Certificate in Family Mediation (Accredited).
-This course covers the social and legal context of family life in Scotland, the diverse needs of children and families, particularly those experiencing separation or divorce, conflict management, the role of the reflective practitioner and supervision in promoting good practice and the process and practice of mediation.
-This is foundation training and it does not assume any prior knowledge of mediation.
+We offer training to equip people to work as family mediators within Services that are members of Relationships Scotland.
+The foundation level training is the Certificate in Family Mediation (Accredited).
+This course covers the social and legal context of family life in Scotland, the needs of children and families, particularly those experiencing separation or divorce/dissolution, the process and practice of mediation and the underlying theories such as conflict and power.
+This course does not assume any prior knowledge of mediation.
 Family Mediators then go on to complete the Certificate in Family Mediation (Registered).
 This course builds upon the learning from the CFM (A) and integrates learning from mediation practice, self-directed reading and CPD training events.

-In order to participate in the CFM (R), participants must be an Accredited Mediator working in a local service affiliated with Relationships Scotland and have completed the CFM (A) or equivalant.
+In order to participate in the CFM (R), participants must be an Accredited Mediator working in a Service that is a Member of Relationships Scotland and have completed the CFM (A) or equivalant.

-The first stage of the training, the Certificate in Family Mediation (Accredited), is a combination of distance learning, four ‘facilitated learning’ training weekends and service-based practice learning, which includes mentored co-mediation practice and supervision.
+The first stage of the training, the Certificate in Family Mediation (Accredited), is a combination of distance learning; four training weekends; and service-based practice learning, which includes mentored co-mediation practice and supervision.
 Students are expected to participate in interactive training exercises and extensive skills practice.
 Students evidence their learning through written work and assessed mediation practice.
 An estimated 250 hours of work is required over a period of 12 to 18 months.

-If relevant training has already been undertaken, it may be possible to gain exemption from certain parts of the course.
+If relevant training in family mediation has already been undertaken, it may be possible to gain exemption from certain parts of the course.
 Assessment is made through the Relationships Scotland Accreditation of Prior Learning and Experience process.
 Each application is considered on its own merit and evidence of prior learning or experience needs to be provided.
-This is most appropriate for those that have trained in mediation with another organisation.

-Mediators usually continue working for their local service after the successful completion of their training.
-This is often on a sessional basis, with times agreed between the mediator and the local service to meet client needs.
+The expectation is that mediators would continue working for their Member Service after the successful completion of their training.
+This is often on a sessional basis, with times agreed between the mediator and the Member Service to meet client needs.
 Most services pay an hourly rate, although some mediators work on a voluntary basis.